 How to get to Byron Bay

-Due to Byron Bay's popularity as a laidback, coastal destination, there are plenty of ways to get there including flying into the nearby Ballina airport, self-driving from neighbouring states (or from locations within New South Wales), and catching public transport in the form of a train or a bus.
+Due to Byron Bay's popularity as a laidback, coastal destination, there are plenty of ways to get there including flying into the nearby Ballina airport, self-driving from neighboring states (or from locations within New South Wales), and catching public transport in the form of a train or a bus.

 How you get to Byron Bay largely depends on your budget and timeframe with flying being the quickest way to travel and self-driving being the cheapest.
 If you do have the time to spare, embarking on a road trip along the east coast of Australia is one of the best ways to see as much as possible as it allows you the flexibility to stop at different destinations and spend as much time as you want to take in this country's natural beauty.